CardCounter/image-bwg-clustering/README.md

 Utility script to cluster images into binary or trinary black/white/grey (BWG) representations.
-Images placed in the `input/` directory are clustered with either a pixel based renderer or a stylised circular representation and saved to the `output/` directory as 512×512 PNG files.
+Images placed in the `input/` directory are clustered with either a pixel based renderer or a stylised circular representation and saved to the `output/` directory.
+By default, pixel mode exports 512×512 PNG files, while circle mode clusters on a 24×24 grid and renders crisp circular dots that are upscaled to 512×512 for easier viewing.

 ## Requirements